Best Cannabis Nutrients for Home Growers

 Jen’s Craft Nutrients isn’t your average cannabis fertilizer.
 It’s pH balanced (read more about the importance of pH balance here), and since it matches the needs of cannabis plants, the ingredients don’t get wasted either running out the bottom of the pot or by creating toxicities in your plants.

 Cannabis home growers care about their plants as if they are pets and children.
 And since everyone appreciates great quality cannabis, hobby growers also want top notch results.
 Because of this, Jen’s Craft Nutrients Flowering Formulas are designed for specific grow media.
 We have a rockwool formula and a coco/peat formula.
 We recommend specific brands of rockwool, coco fiber and peat for best results.

 The recommended brands of rockwool are Grodan and Cultilene.
-The recommended brands of coco are Jen’s Clean Coco, and Coco to Gro Pro.
-These are the 2 brands of coco fiber that are both unbuffered and very low in salt content.
-We like Jen’s Clean Coco the best because it has better drainage than the other two (which is why we carry it under our brand!), but all 3 will give you good results.
+The recommended brands of coco are HortGrow Coco, and Coco to Gro Pro by Beanstalk.
+These are 2 brands of coco fiber that are both unbuffered and very low in salt content.

-If you’d like to grow in peat, any brand of peat that is buffered with dolomite should work fine, but our trials have been done using Pro-mix HP.
+If you like growing in peat, any brand of peat that is buffered with calcitic limestone and dolomite should work fine, but our trials have been done using Pro-mix HP.